 Emotion is everything when it comes to building an iconic brand.

-Great brands deliver on their promise year after year.
+Great brands deliver on their promises year after year.

 Target stays relevant by keeping up with the latest fashion trends and aligning itself with the right designers.
 The right stars.
 The right brand affiliations.
 It’s a constant effort to always keep things fresh.